kingsley010/ai-knowledge-base-node/README.md

 ## Troubleshooting

 - Ensure you have a valid Gemini API key.
-- The vector store is in-memory, so data will be lost on restart.
+- The vector store is in-memory, so data will not be lost on restart.
 - For production, consider using a persistent vector database.